elisawarner/elisawarner.github.io/docs/index.md

 If you are interested in working with me on a project, please feel free to contact me via my Contact page.

 ## Why I’m Cool
-*I have played the Rainbow Road course on Mario Kart 8 at 200cc without falling off *The pronunciation of my first and last name is iambic *I liked Harry Potter so much as a kid that I once made a broomstick out of paper so I could play Quidditch *I can name all 50 states in less than 20 seconds (thanks to 3rd grade)
+* I have played the Rainbow Road course on Mario Kart 8 at 200cc without falling off
+* The pronunciation of my first and last name is iambic
+* I liked Harry Potter so much as a kid that I once made a broomstick out of paper so I could play Quidditch
+* I can name all 50 states in less than 20 seconds (thanks to 3rd grade)

+## Links
+<a href="https://<user.name>.github.io/elwarner.github.io/publications.md" title="Publications">About Me</a>